Government Islamia Graduate College Sangla Hill: History

-Founded on 10 September 1966 as an intermediate college for boys and promoted to a degree college in 1985.
+It was founded on 10 September 1966 as an intermediate college for boys and promoted to a degree college in 1985.

 Academics

 GIGCS is organised into two divisions, the science and arts division.
 These divisions are further categorised as academic departments.
 The core departments include commerce, computer science, chemistry, biology, physics, English, Islamic studies, Urdu, history, political science, geography, education, mathematics, economics and statistics.